8 Things to Know About Website Design Accessibility and Why it Matters

 Design choices also help improve readability such as the mixed use of heavy or bold typefaces for important headlines to highlight specific information and key areas of focus.

-Additionally, omitting lightweight or thin fonts is recommended.
+Additionally, omitting lightweight or thin fonts is recommended as you can see below.

 7. User Testing for Accessibility